 A registered civil engineer and member of the California Bar, he earned his bachelor and a master's degree in Civil Engineering from the University of Southern California and a law degree from Blackstone College.
 In addition to his engineering background, Mr. Froelich was an adjunct professor at Santiago Canyon College in Orange teaching Water Utility Management.
 He resides in Laguna Hills.

 Walter Fawcett, Member

 Walter Fawcett is the founder and president of Fawcett Technology Advisors, a consulting firm that helps businesses manage growth with Client Relationship Management software.
 Walter has over 25 years of experience in a broad range of business technology disciplines including consulting, application development and infrastructure design.
 He has worked for a range of companies including IBM, Oracle, Wal-Mart, Affinity Development Group, Boeing and USF&G Insurance.

 Walter lives in south Orange County with his wife and three daughters (MVHS 2012, MVHS 2015 and MVHS 2019).
 Walter’s wife, Joy Fawcett, played 18 years with the US National Soccer team which included 2 Olympic Gold Medals and 2 World Cup Championships.
-Walter has served on Board of Directors for South Slammers FC, Saddleback United Soccer Club and the Orange County Chapter of the Association for Corporate Growth.
+Walter has served on the Board of Directors for South Slammers FC, Saddleback United Soccer Club and the Orange County Chapter of the Association for Corporate Growth.

-Matthew A. Kasa - Member
+Matthew A. Kasa, Member

-Mark Tettemer - Member
+Mark Tettemer, Member

-WHAT: Measure B Citizens’ Oversight Committee (COC)
+- Measure B Citizens’ Oversight Committee (COC)

-WHERE: District Education Center
+- District Education Center

 25631 Peter A. Hartman Way